splunk/fluent-plugin-splunk-hec/README.md

 ### hec_host (string) (required)

-The hostname/IP of the Splunk instance which has HTTP input enabled, or a HEC load balancer.
+The hostname/IP to HEC, or HEC load balancer.

 ### hec_port (integer) (optional)

-The port number of the HTTP input, or the HEC load balancer.
+The port number to HEC, or HEC load balancer.

 Default value: `8088`.